oracle-devrel/cd3-automation-toolkit/docs/cd3validator.md

 | **Block Volumes** | <ul><li>Checks if the Columns - Region and Compartment have valid entries</li><li>Checks for mandatory columns Block Name, Availability Domain, Attach Type.</li><li>Checks for valid values for columns - Availability Domain, Attach Type, Attached to Instance.</li><li>Checks if AD mentioned in Block Volumes sheet is same as AD mentioned in Instances sheet for the instance to which block volume is to be attached.</li></ul> |
 | **FSS** | <ul><li>Checks if the Columns - Region and Compartment have valid entries</li><li>Checks for mandatory columns - Region, Compartment Name, Availability Domain, MountTarget Name, MountTarget SubnetName.</li><li>Checks if Subnet Name specified is valid as per Subnets Tab of CD3</li><li>Checks if the NSG names mentioned in NSGs column are part of NSGs tab of the CD3 excel.</li></ul> |

-Log file containing CD3 validator checks is generated at: ```/cd3user/tenancies/<customer_name>/<customer_name>_cd3validator.log```.
+Log file containing CD3 validator checks is generated at: ```/cd3user/tenancies/<customer_name>/<customer_name>_cd3validator.log```. <br>
-Expected ERROR in the log file: Compartment Network does not exist in OCI.→ These error mean that the component is not found in OCI.
+**Expected ERROR** in the log file: <br>
+Compartment Network does not exist in OCI.→ This error means that the component is not found in OCI.
 So, please make sure to create the Compartment "Network" before validating other tabs.